frenic/glitz-style-function/README.md

 # ![Glitz](https://github.com/frenic/glitz/raw/master/glitz.svg?sanitize=true)

 A tiny [Glitz](https://github.com/frenic/glitz) utility function to be able to pass props to a style function.
 Any `$`-prefixed props will be emitted and never reach the inner styled component.
+It's basically an alternative `styled` function that accepts functions that returns a style object as a second argument, which original `styled` doesn't.

 ```tsx
 import { styled } from '@glitz/react';